Tuesday, 9 December, 2025

 Advantages:

-- Not suitable for all blockages
+- Not suitable for all types of block or patients

 - Limited long-term data compared with DES